Rudxain/ideas/audios/README.md

 # About

-Ideas for mashups, remixes, bootlegs, and orginal audio (usually music)
+Ideas for mashups, remixes, bootlegs, and original audio (usually music)

 ## Mashups